 The liabilities are recognised for amounts due to be paid in the future for goods or services received, whether or not invoiced.
-Amounts owing to suppliers (which are unsecured) are settled in accordance with the policy set out in NSW TC 11/12.
+Amounts owing to suppliers (which are unsecured) are settled in accordance with the policy set out in NSW Treasury Circular 11/12 Payments of Accounts.
 If trade terms are not specified, payment is made no later than the end of the month following the month in which an invoice or a statement is received.
 For small business suppliers, where payment is not made within the specified time period, simple interest must be paid automatically unless an existing contract specifies otherwise.